blazium-engine/blazium-docs/contributing/development/core_and_modules/core_types.rst

 Containers
 ----------

-Godot provides also a set of common containers:
+Blazium provides also a set of common containers:

 -  Vector
 -  List